About E-merl

 Q. Do you make a living from doing this sort of stuff?

-A. Much to my surprise, yes.
-I’m currently employed by The University of Hertfordshire as a part time lecturer in narrative and interaction design.
-The rest of the time I split between creating comics and working towards my doctorate in experimental digital comics.
+A. Much to my surprise, yes – I’m employed by The University of Hertfordshire as a principle lecturer in narrative and interaction design.
+In 2016 I also became the Joint Programme Leader for Hertfordshire’s Digital Animation and Games programme.
+When not doing lecturey stuff, I split the rest of my week between creating comics and doing comic-related research.

 Q. So you’re available for hire?